DecentAPI/Football/README.md

 <!-- ABOUT THE Oracle -->
 ## About The Oracle

 This oracle is connected to the Polygon blockchain and uses the well-known and trusted <a href="https://www.api-football.com/">API-Football</a>.
-All the documentation provided is by API-Football is function with our oracle.
+All the documentation provided is by API-Football is functional with our oracle.

 <p align="right">(<a href="#top">back to top</a>)</p>